benbusby/piro/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/helloben)

 ## About
 The RazTot is an easy DIY project which allows you to have full control over a roving security camera at your house.
-The idea for the RazTot was inspired by wanting to have a camera that I could use to follow my dog around the house while I'm at work, but I didn't trust any third party solutions to be truly secure.
-For more information on the design, you can visit my blog post here.
+The idea for the RazTot was inspired by wanting to have a camera that I could use to follow my dog around the house while I'm at work, but I didn't trust any third party solutions to be A) truly secure, and B) priced fairly.
+I actually saw some sites selling very similar designs for outrageous amounts of money (>$300).

+*For more information on the design, and a more detailed build guide, you can visit [the official site for the project here](https://benbusby.github.io/raztot).*

 ## Browser Support (Latest Versions)